shosephiroth/Shosephiroth/README.md

 - 😄 Pronouns: ...
 He / Him
 - 🔭 I’m currently working on: ...
 Some personal projects; stay tuned!
 - 🌱 I’m currently learning: ...
 React.
 - 👯 I’m looking to collaborate on: ...
-Programming Projects and Music
+Front-End Development Projects and Music
 - 🤔 I’m looking for help with: ... cooking!
 I bought an Instapot.
 - 💬 Ask me about: ...
 Making music, Astrology, Pokemon, Digimon
 - 📫 How to reach me: ... https://hachyderm.io/@darksho